top of page

 https://cpa.org.au/guardian/issue-2046/queensland-police-under-fire/

-REVIEW OF NSW POLICE FORCE RESPONSES TO DOMESTIC AND FAMILY VIOLENCE INCIDENTS - 2023 NSW
+REVIEW OF NSW POLICE FORCE RESPONSES TO DOMESTIC AND FAMILY VIOLENCE INCIDENTS - 2023 NEW SOUTH WALES

 Opportunities for improvement were identified by the review, including Several issues emerged during the Commission’s review including the way in which police officers being involved in domestic and family violence incidents are dealt